 I am available to represent clients in every level of the Florida State court system, the Federal courts in the Southern District of Florida, the Federal Appeals Court which covers Florida (11th Circuit), and the United States Supreme Court.

-I am also admitted in Vermont, New Hampshire, Maine and Massachusetts, although my licenses are in inactive status in these three states.
+I am also admitted in New Hampshire, Maine and Massachusetts, although my licenses are in inactive status in these three states.